-For MA and undergraduate students: During the final weeks of class, you will be required to do a presentation on the papers presented by the PhD students that will summarize the main points in the paper and explain how the paper contributes to the literature.
+During the final weeks of class, you will be required to do a presentation on a paper assigned from section 4 of the reading list.
+The presentation should summarize the main points in the paper and explain how the paper contributes to the literature.
 This presentation will be appoximate 15 minutes in length and will be graded on your presentation skills and understanding of the material.
 The presentation will be 15% of your final grade.
 The final 35% of the grade will be determined by a literature review that will be based on topics I will assign to you during the third week of classes.
+The literature review will be due in class Nov 26.